 - Power adapter

 If you'll be traveling to regions where malaria is prevalent, you'll want to carry your full supply of anti-malarial tablets with you.
-In this case, I recommend buying a pill bottle, pushing through the pills in the blister pack, and storing them in the bottle.
+In this case, buy a pill bottle, pushing through the pills in the blister pack, and storing them in the bottle.
 It'll take up much less space in your bag.

 Other than that, there's nothing else vitally important that you need to include.
-My travel first aid kit contains:
+The travel first aid kit contains: